huydang0204/dinemark-app/README.md

 - `getRestaurants`: Retrieve all restaurants, can be filtered by search text and/or categories.
 - `toggleFavorite`: Mark a restaurant as a favorite.

+## Deployment

+Currently we are deploying to production via Vercel, so just push to 'master' branch and double check the production build on vercel.